-(h) If [m]Mediation is successful, the parties [shall] may, but are not required to, sign an agreement stating that each believes the issues have been satisfactorily resolved.
-The [mediator] Director of Mediation, or any Agency Staff designee [shall] must advise the Board when a [m]Mediation [has been successfully] is concluded and whether such Mediation was successful or unsuccessful[, and t].
-The Board [shall] must forward this information to the Police Commissioner.

-(i) If a [c]Case is not successfully resolved through [m]Mediation, [the complainant or police officer] any party may ask for the complaint to be investigated, and the complaint [shall then] will be referred to [Board's investigative staff] Agency Staff for investigation.

-§ 22.
-Section 1-55 of Subchapter F of Chapter 1 of Title 38-A of the Rules of the City of New York, relating to the reconsideration of reopening cases, has been rewritten and moved to section 1-36.
-Therefore section 1-55 has been REPEALED.
+- (h) If [m]Mediation is successful, the parties [shall] may, but are not required to, sign an agreement stating that each believes the issues have been satisfactorily resolved.
+The [mediator] Director of Mediation, or any Agency Staff designee [shall] will advise the Board when a [m]Mediation [has been successfully] is concluded and whether such Mediation was successful or unsuccessful[, and t].
+The Board [shall] will forward this information to the Police Commissioner. - (i) If a [c]Case is not successfully resolved through [m]Mediation, [the complainant or police officer] any party may ask for the complaint to be investigated, and the complaint [shall then] will be referred to [Board's investigative staff] Agency Staff for investigation. - § 22.
+Section 1-55 of Subchapter F of Chapter 1 of Title 38-A of the Rules of the City of New York, relating to the reconsideration of reopening cases, is REPEALED. - § 23.
+A new Subchapter G, entitled "Board Meetings, Organization, and Delegated Authority," is added to Chapter 1 of Title 38-A of the Rules of the City of New York, preceding section 1-51, to read as follows: